 Sounds simple enough, right?

-If your child has a learning disability, getting her help—working with the school to get an effective IEP—is the first thing on your mind.
-But helping her get comfortable talking about it is also important.
+If your child has a learning disability, getting them help—working with the school to get an effective IEP—is the first thing on your mind.
+But helping them get comfortable talking about it is also important.
 And for a lot of kids, opening up isn’t as easy as it sounds.

 Why your child needs to speak up